The McDonnell Douglas Burden Shifting Framework

 [3] To overcome summary judgment, the plaintiff needs to show only that a reasonable jury could find that discrimination was a substantial factor in the employer's adverse employment action.

-See Mikkelsen, 189 Wn.2d at 527-28 (hyperlinks added).
+See Mikkelsen, 189 Wn.2d at 527-28 (hyperlinks and paragraph formatting added).

 READ OUR RELATED ARTICLES🔍